 The WUSEF program is designed to encourage exceptional students from backgrounds underrepresented in the STEM fields, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds, and students with disabilities, to participate in engineering research.
 Fellows will enjoy a rewarding summer research experience at one of the nation’s top universities.

-From May 28 to July 29, 2019, each fellow will engage in an independent research project under the guidance of a McKelvey School of Engineering faculty member.
+Each fellow will engage in an independent research project under the guidance of a McKelvey School of Engineering faculty member.

 Energy Environmental & Chemical Engineering Program

 Opportunities for graduate studies and research in chemical engineering and energy and environmental engineering are available in a number of areas, including aerosol science and technology, catalysis, chemical reaction engineering, transport of pollutants, environmentally benign catalytic processing, materials synthesis and composites, advanced energy technologies, aquatics and other related areas.
 Students interested in research are encouraged to discuss opportunities for active involvement with an academic advisor or directly with a faculty member.

 Computer Science & Engineering Research Experience for Undergraduates